berkeceylan/Gunnleif-Vault/401/CS408/Asynchronous (dynamic) Solutions.md

 ### Definition:
-- A way of solving synchronization in channel allocation problem in [Media Access Control (MAC)](Media%20Access%20Control%20(MAC).md) sublayer.
+- A way of solving synchronization in channel allocation problem in [Medium Access Control (MAC)](Medium%20Access%20Control%20(MAC).md) sublayer.
 - Idea: In response to immediate needs
 - Used mainly where traffic patterns are unpredictable and vary over time.
 - Based on: